open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 Here are the files and instructions to update the Open Ephys FPGA module inside the Acquisition Board.

-.. note:: This is only for boards that use the new Open Ephys FPGA module - Generation 2 onwards.
-See :ref:`this section <genids>` to identify what generation board you have.
+.. note:: This is only for boards that use the new Open Ephys FPGA module.
 We always ship the boards with the latest version of the gateware and we don’t make changes to the gateware often, so you will typically not need to update it.
 Previous generations of the Acquisition Board that use the Opal Kelly FPGA do not require this.

 .. _gwupdate_latest:

-Latest versions
+Latest version
 -------------------------

-The latest gateware version depends on the Acquisition Board generation.
+The latest gateware version for Acquisition Board 2nd and 3rd Generation.

 See :ref:`this section <genids>` to identify what generation board you have.

 .. list-table::
    :widths: 15 25 60